-The NAIE empowers educational interpreters to promote best practices and to enhance the education of deaf, hard of hearing, and deafblind students.
+The National Association of Interpreters in Education promotes best practices and professional standards to ensure equitable access to education for deaf, hard of hearing, and deafblind students.

 Section 2: PURPOSE.

-- Identify and promote standards of practice within the field of educational interpreting.
+- Identify needed standards of practice within the field of educational interpreting.

 - Provide continuing education and professional skill development opportunities to enhance the quality of educational interpreting.